DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 G-Sync (Global)

-Power management mode: (previously: GPU Power)
+Power management mode: (previously called GPU Power)

 Prefer maximum Performance